Israel in the Eurovision Song Contest 2022: The X Factor Israel

 The Israeli entry for the Eurovision Song Contest 2022 was selected through the fourth season of the reality singing competition The X Factor Israel.
 The shows were hosted by Liron Weizman and featured a judging panel composed of Margalit Tzan'ani and Miri Mesika (Groups and Over 25's), Aviv Geffen (Girls), Eurovision Song Contest 2018 winner Netta Barzilai (Boys) and Ran Danker (Teens).
-Show creator Simon Cowell was originally announced as a judge but withdrew prior to the competition.
+Franchise creator Simon Cowell was originally announced as a judge, but he withdrew prior to the competition.
 The competition took place over three months, which commenced on 30 October 2021 and concluded on 5 February 2022.
 All shows in the competition were broadcast on Channel 13 as well as online via 13tv.co.il.

-Contestant progress

-Following the audition phase of the competition, 33 contestants advanced after receiving a "yes" from at least four of the five judges.
-During the Judge Houses and Chairs phase, each member of the judging panel selected from each of their categories four out of eight/nine contestants that advanced from the audition phase.
-The sixteen remaining contestants then competed during the live shows, which took place over six weeks from 26 December 2021 and resulted in the selection of four finalists following the fifth week.
-The four finalists were: Eli Huli, Inbal Bibi, Michael Ben David and Sapir Saban.

 Song selection round

 On 19 September 2021, Kan opened the public song submission with the deadline on 17 October 2021.
 Two songs per finalist were chosen from 130 submissions by a six-member professional committee with five members from Kan (four radio representatives and one television representative), among them which included the director of Kan music stations Ofri Gopher, and one from Reshet 13.
 The eight competing songs were presented on Kan Gimel on 30 January 2022 and the public was able to vote through Kan's official website and mobile application until 3 February 2022.
 A combination of the votes from the public vote (50%) and two jury groups consisting of The X Factor Israel 2022 judges (25%) and the professional committee (25%) selected one song per finalist to advance to the final, which was revealed during a special televised broadcast titled HaShir Shelanu L'Eirovizion ("Our Song for Eurovision") on Kan 11, Kan Gimel as well as online via kan.org.il on 3 February.